-His continuing relationship with the Canadian Brass resulted in a Brass Quintet and he also arranged numerous albums – including ones with the Boston Symphony and New York Philharmonic Brass.
+His relationship with the Canadian Brass resulted in a Brass Quintet and he arranged numerous albums – including those with the Boston Symphony and New York Philharmonic Brass.
 As his reputation grew in England his work was performed in major concert hall like the newly opened Bridgewater Hall in Manchester, but it was his quirky take on T S Eliot’s The Wasteland – presented operatically as a film noir thriller – that grabbed the attention of the London critics at the 1994 Covent Garden Festival.

 For a full catalogue, scores, CDs etc please contact Peters Edition Ltd